-The Network aims to encourage constructive dialogue and interaction amongst all those involved in the redevelopment of brownfield land in the island of Ireland.
-In doing so, the collective learning experiences, best practices and effective strategies can be shared to the betterment of brownfield redevelopment in Ireland.
+The IBN aims to encourage constructive dialogue and interaction with all those involved in the redevelopment of brownfield land across the Island of Ireland.
+In doing so, the collective learning experiences, best practices and effective strategies can be shared to the betterment of the general industry.

-The Network is run and organised by 14 committee volunteers from various professions involved with brownfield redevelopment.
-The network is free to join and open to all.
+The IBN is organised and run by an Executive Committee comprising ten volunteers from various professions.
+The IBN is free to join and open to all.

 What are brownfield sites?

-- has been affected by its former use or by the use of its surrounding lands
+- Land that as been affected by its former use or by the use of its surrounding lands.

-- may have real or perceived contamination problems; and
+- Land that may have real or perceived contamination problems.

-- requires intervention to bring it back to beneficial use
+- Land that requires intervention to bring it back to beneficial use.